ian-bruntlett/TECH-Manuals/tm-free-software.md

   5. At the time of writing, Adobe Software - Photoshop etc does not run on Linux so don't bother changing if you can only use them.
 However, for other pieces of Windows software, the [alternativeto.net](https://alternativeto.net/) website might find a suitable replacement for you.
   6. If you can't handle change, don't move from Windows to Linux.
 Moving takes effort.
   7. Install LibreOffice on Windows.
 See if you can use it instead of Microsoft Windows.
 You'll have to use LibreOffice if you move to Linux.
+  8. For image editing GIMP can replace Adobe Photoshop.
+  9. For vector graphics Inkscape can replace Adobe Illustrator.
+  10. For digital painting and drawing, Krita can replace Corel Painter or Photoshop.
+  11. For video editing, Shotcut can replace Adobe Premiere Elements.

 ### Moving someone from Windows to Linux (experts only)